mk-fg/NetworkManager-WiFi-WebUI/README.rst

 Notes
 -----

+* Obviously, being a WebUI, this thing is only accessible through some kind of network interface (loopback counts), and at the same time is responsible for setting one up, so keep that in mind wrt potential uses.

+  Common use-case is to show up in kiosk-mode browser on something like Raspberry Pi (until there's net connection), or be accessible over (not managed by NM) ethernet link.

 * Code is from back 2014, so is a bit rusty and bitrotten, fixes are most welcome.

   In particular, sockjs/websockets over insecure connection don't seem to work in